-The Department of Safety is one of several agencies that make up the Governors Task Force on Marijuana Eradication.
-They provide helicopters, ground personnel and bomb technicians.
-Marijuana is eradicated across the State in all ninety five counties.
-Other agencies on the Task Force are the Alcoholic Beverage Commission, Tennessee Bureau of Investigation and the Tennessee National Guard.
+The Department of Safety and Homeland Security is one of several agencies that make up the Governor’s Task Force on Marijuana Eradication.
+Marijuana is eradicated across the state in all 95 counties.
+Other agencies on the Task Force include the Alcoholic Beverage Commission, Tennessee Bureau of Investigation and the Tennessee National Guard.

 The Special Operation members are a team of highly motivated and specially equipped state troopers who are capable of utilizing high powered and automatic weapons to complete their mission.
 Their duties also consists of providing security for foreign and domestic dignitaries, serving high risk search/arrest warrants, neutralizing barricaded suspects as well as hostage takers.
 We also provide assistance to all federal, local city and county agencies with prison riots or escapes, felony manhunts and or any man-made or natural disaster.